Vardaan2509/Sampling_Assignment-102003295-/README.md

 **Step 5** -> Compare the accuracies.

 # Obseravtions/Conclusions:
-The highest accuracy is being achieved by using the combination of Cluster Sampling Technique + Random Forest Classifier.
+The highest accuracy(0.9986) is being achieved by using the combination of Cluster Sampling Technique + Random Forest Classifier.

 # Result
 Please refer to : https://github.com/Vardaan2509/Sampling_Assignment-102003295-/blob/main/Models_comparison.jpg